gavamedia/parallaxis/README.md

 # Parallaxis
-A fast, powerful parallax background library, written in pure JavaScript.
+A fast, lightweight parallax background library, written in pure JavaScript.
 No jQuery required.

 ## Overview